swasthik62/myportfolio/README.md

 ### RELIANCE RETAILS- New Store Ops.
 Manager(Project)                                                               Dec 2020-Sep 2022
 1. Analyze the market and validate the Profit and Loss prediction of next 5 years tenure of Smart Stores.
-2. Handled New Reliance Smart, Smart Point and Smart Bazar stores Projects and closing the Projects within the deadline and Launched 15 New Store Projects, all the stores are running in minimum profit of 18%.
+2. Managed 15 Retail Projects with New Reliance Smart, Smart Point, and Smart Bazar with currently getting the revenue of minimum 18%.
+3. Proficient in business analysis and presenting findings to top management.
+Strong problem-solving skills in project management.
+4. Manage all controllable costs to keep operations profitable

 ## EDUCATION

 **Master Of Business Administration - IGNOU 2022**                                                                    Jan - Pursuing

 **Bachelor Of Hotel Management - Mangalore University**                                                                    2016-2020

-## CERTIFICATIONS
-### Certified Business Analytics Professional
-Implemented R-Programming (Predictive Analysis), SQLand Tableau to Prepare, Process, Analyze and Share the data into thoughtful insight.

-### Google Data Analytics
-Used the spreadsheet, SQL and R-Programming to create a raw data into an actionable insight.

 ## ACHIEVEMENTS